-E31.
-If an order has been raised using the My Finance Requisition and Supplies System module, the invoice will upon receipt be entered onto My Finance by the central Accounts Payable team.
+- E31 If an order has been raised using the My Finance Requisition and Supplies System module, the invoice will upon receipt be entered onto My Finance by the central Accounts Payable team.
 Providing a goods received note has been raised against the order, no further certification process is needed unless the value of the invoice is more than the receipted value of the order.
-If this is the case, the invoice will need further authorisation which will be managed by the My Finance system workflow.
+If this is the case, the invoice will need further authorisation which will be managed by the My Finance system workflow. - E32 Entering a goods received note against a purchase order in the My Finance Requisition and Supply will mean the following: - a You have followed procurement regulations and financial regulations and the order has been received to value of the amount receipted: - b the supplies have been received, examined, and approved in line with the specification, and are satisfactory, and the prices and discounts (if any) are correct and meet the conditions of the order: - c the subsequent invoice can be paid from within approved budgets: and - d entries have been made in inventories or stock records, if relevant and appropriate. - E33 If a non-order invoice payment is being made using the Purchase Ledger module, (see section E6), Except for exceptions agreed by the County Treasurer invoices will be registered on the system within the central Accounts Payable team.
+Invoices will then be required to be approved for payment within the relevant business unit in a process managed by the My Finance workflow. - E34 Certifying an invoice within the My Finance Purchase Ledger module will mean the following: - a You have followed procurement regulations and financial regulations and the account is correct in all respects. - b the supplies have been received, examined, and approved in line with the specification, and are satisfactory, and the

-- E32.
-Entering a goods received note against a purchase order in the My Finance Requisition and Supply will mean the following: - a.
-You have followed procurement regulations and financial regulations and the order has been received to value of the amount receipted: - b.
-The supplies have been received, examined and approved in line with the specification, and are satisfactory, and the prices and discounts (if any) are correct and meet the conditions of the order: - c.
-The subsequent invoice can be paid from within approved budgets: - d.
-Entries have been made in inventories or stock records, if relevant and appropriate. - E33.
-If a non-order invoice payment is being made using the Purchase Ledger module, (see section E6), Except for exceptions agreed by the County Treasurer, invoices will be registered on the system within the central Accounts Payable team.
-Invoices will then be required to be approved for payment within the relevant business unit in a process managed by the My Finance workflow. - E34.
-Certifying an invoice within the My Finance Purchase Ledger module will mean the following: - a.
-You have followed procurement regulations and financial regulations and the account is correct in all respects; - b.
-The supplies have been received, examined and approved in line with the specification, and are satisfactory, and the prices and discounts (if any) are correct and meet the conditions of the contract quotation or order; - c.
-The invoice can be paid from within approved budgets; - d.
-Entries have been made in inventories or stock records, if relevant and appropriate; - e.
-The invoice has not been previously passed for payment and is due; and - f.
-The invoice keeps to the VAT requirements of HM Revenue & Customs (see VAT on Purchases on the intranet). - E35.
-Anyone who approves invoices must arrange for somebody else to do it when they are on annual leave. - E36.
-Invoices must be entered into My Finance as soon as possible and authorised promptly to meet payment terms and avoid late-payment penalties.
-Invoices are paid based on the date on the invoice, not on the date they are entered on the system.
+- prices and discounts (if any) are correct and meet the conditions of the contract quotation or order. - c the invoice can be paid from within approved budgets. - d entries have been made in inventories or stock records, if relevant and appropriate. - e the invoice has not been previously passed for payment and is due; and - f the invoice keeps to the VAT requirements of HM Revenue & Customs (see VAT on Purchases on the intranet). - E35 Anyone who approves invoices must arrange for somebody else to do it when they are on annual leave. - E36 Invoices must be entered into My Finance as soon as possible and authorised promptly to meet payment terms and avoid late-payment penalties.
+Invoices are paid based on the date on the invoice, not on the date they are entered on the system. - Payments in advance - E37 Generally advance payments are not allowed.
+However, if a contractor needs paying in advance or a grant payment is needed in advance, then this can be done but only on the agreement of the County Treasurer.
+The Director for Corporate Services must also be told if supplies, work, or services are then not provided after making a payment. - Recurring payments - E38 SLT members are responsible for keeping records of regular payments (such as rates and rentals) both for property and equipment.
+If necessary, they will raise EX1 invoices (see E6) for these payments and make sure that any payments are correct and not duplicated. - Other checks - E39 The County Treasurer has the right to carry out any extra checks he considers necessary either before or after payment.
+He has the right to check that the procedures laid down for authorising and ordering supplies, work or services and examining accounts have been properly carried out.